The-Kingdom-of-The-Winds/RTK-Server/README.md

 # Local RTK (Classic 5.x) Server Setup
 This document describes how to set up a local RTK (Classic 5.x) server on a PC running `Windows 10` and using [VirtualBox 6.1.8](https://download.virtualbox.org/virtualbox/6.1.8/VirtualBox-6.1.8-137981-Win.exe).
 Any deviations from that setup may result in procedural discrepancies.

-***there are still a lot of functions/packets that need to be fixed, and I don't think I have enough time to fix them all alone so contributions are highly welcomed and appreciated. - Fath***

 ***

 ## 1) Create a virtual machine